 The Graves Act – N.J.S.A.
 2C: 43-6

 In order to depart from these strict mandatory penalties, the county prosecutor has to apply to the Attorney General’s office for a “Graves Act Waiver”.
 This waiver allows the prosecutor’s office to lower these plea offers from the standard prison time and parole ineligibility.
-The first and most common waiver is to reduce the plea offer from 5 years to 3 years and the parole ineligibility from 3 years to 1 year.
-This is going from a “5 with a 3” to a “3 with a 1.”
+The first and most common waiver is to reduce the plea offer from 5 years to 3 years and the parole ineligibility from 42 months to 1 year.
 The second and better option is to get a Graves Act waiver so that the defendant can be sentenced to non-custodial probation and avoid prison altogether.
 The defendant would still end up with a felony on his or her record though.
-Finally, a homerun in these cases is admission into the Pre-Trial Intervention (“PTI) program which allows the defendant to avoid prison time and a felony on their record if they successfully complete the diversionary program.
+Finally, a home run in these cases is admission into the Pre-Trial Intervention (“PTI) program which allows the defendant to avoid prison time and a felony on their record if they successfully complete the diversionary program.
 Our lawyers have been very successful in getting clients into the PTI program when charged with illegal weapons offenses in several counties in New Jersey.